ParisaToofani/seisrespcalc/README.md

 # seisrespcalc
-A seismic response calculator Using OpenSeesPy-Django-Python
+A Seismic Response Calculator Using OpenSeesPy-Django-Python